InstaGraM: Instance-level Graph Modeling for Vectorized HD Map Learning: Related Work

-\textbf{Vectorized HD Map Detection.} The previously introduced literatures~\cite{pan2020cross,yang2021projecting,philion2020lift,zhou2022cross,li2022bevformer,peng2022bevsegformer} predict map elements in a rasterized BEV space.
+The previously introduced literatures predict map elements in a rasterized BEV space.
 The downside of this representation is its lack of structural relations and instance-level information.
-In order to provide a lighter and more suitable representation for self-driving related downstream tasks~\cite{gao2020vectornet}, recent works~\cite{liang2018end,liang2019convolutional,homayounfar2019dagmapper,li2021hdmapnet,liu2022vectormapnet} propose estimating the vectorized HD map elements instead of a segmentation map.
-InstaGraM belongs to this category.
-A representative work is HDMapNet~\cite{li2021hdmapnet} which generates a vectorized HD map by post-processing various BEV segmentation maps.
-Despite promising results, the heuristic post-processing requires large amount of computations.
+In order to provide a lighter and more suitable representation for self-driving related downstream tasks~\cite{gao2020vectornet}, recent works~\cite{li2021hdmapnet,liu2022vectormapnet} propose estimating the vectorized HD map elements instead of a segmentation map, and InstaGraM belongs to this category.
+A representative work is HDMapNet~\cite{li2021hdmapnet} which first predicts various representations as a rasterized BEV segmentation, then infers post-processing to generate vectorized representation of the map.
+Despite promising results, the heuristic and handcrafted post-processing requires large amount of computations.
 In order to predict a vectorized map in an end-to-end manner, VectorMapNet~\cite{liu2022vectormapnet} proposes two successive transformer decoders; the first decoder detects map elements via cross-attention between the BEV feature and element queries while the second transformer adopts auto-regressive decoder to recurrently generate polylines.
 However, detection from element queries with cross-attention is known for its slow convergence, thus requires longer train epochs~\cite{carion2020end,zhu2020deformable}.
-Auto-regressive decoder in polyline generator of VectorMapNet makes its computation heavy, which is not applicable for real-time autonomous driving tasks.
+Auto-regressive decoder in polyline generator of VectorMapNet makes its computation heavy, which is not applicable for autonomous driving tasks that usually demand real-time computation.
 In contrast, our proposed architecture does not require large amount of training time nor heavy computation of recurrent model.
+MapTR, MapTRv2~\cite{liao2023maptr,liao2023maptrv2} further extend the transformer-based architecture with hierarchical query embedding and hierarchical set-to-set matching based on permutation-equivalent modeling of the map elements.
+Although its higher efficiency with one-stage framework, the transformer-based architecture still suffers from scalability problem, whereas our proposed model with graph neural network maintains its high scalability as demonstrated in the experiments.
+MapTRv2 enhances the prediction with faster convergence through auxiliary one-to-many matching and dense supervision.
+Despite its strong baseline that encourages future research, we view this as a concurrent work with ours and show its results for reference.
+We further demonstrate that our method achieves better performance against MapTRv2 under scalability experiments.